sam46/systems-notes/distributed.md

 # Clocks:
 wallclock/ntp: bad, not always monotonically increasing.
 OS's provide a monotonically increasing clock, tho it's supposedly buggy/unreliable.

-### logical clocks:
+## Logical clocks:
 more about order of events (i.e. timestamp is more like an index), and causality
 #### implementations:
 lamport clock: